 Finally, Qatar has set employee minimum salary for expatriate as $200 (750 Riyal / € 166) with major changes in the package of labor ahead of 2022 FIFA World Cup.
-With a lot of continuous global scrutiny and criticism for the treatment of foreign workers in the country, a government of Qatar compels to set expatriate or employee minimum salary introducing minimum wage policy this week.
+With a lot of continuous global scrutiny and criticism for the treatment of foreign workers in the country, a government of Qatar compels to set expatriate or employee minimum salary introducing minimum wage policy.

 According to the Minister of Labor and Social Affairs, Abdullah Saleh Al Khulaifi; temporary minimum wage policy comes into effect immediately.